 Geometry acceleration accepts geometry primitives, for example, triangles; projects them into 3D camera space; clips, illuminates, and projects again to 2D screen space; and rasterizes the result.
 Using this feature is advised, as it significantly improves performance for 3D Analyst applications.

 My graphics card has z buffer resolution as an option.
 What is this, and is it important for the 3D Analyst?

 Z buffer resolution controls how accurately the card can perform hidden surface removal.
-The minimum to consider is 16 bit, with the highest and most accurate resolution being 32 bit.
+The minimum to consider is 16 bit, and the highest and most accurate resolution is 32 bit.
 A 24-bit z buffer is recommended for the 3D Analyst, but higher and lower values will also work.

 What about output resolution, colors, and refresh rate?

 These control the size and quality of the resulting display on your monitor—the higher, the better.
 Be aware that configuring a card to maximize one of its capabilities may diminish its capabilities in other areas.
 For example, just because a card supports a 24-bit color mode and 1,280x1,024 output resolution doesn't mean you can have them simultaneously.
 Also, depending on the card, increasing one of these parameters may impact memory that is available for other things such as textures.

 What if my graphics card meets the recommendations but it still doesn't work well?

 Even if your graphics card is new, sometimes display issues can occur, such as textures not appearing on building multipatches.
 A best practice is to check periodically for updated drivers available for download.
 The steps for updating the graphics card driver will vary depending on whether you work from a desktop or a laptop.

 If the graphics card is on a desktop computer, you can typically go to the original equipment manufacturer's website to find an update.
 The two most common manufacturers include NVIDIA and AMD (ATI).